oVirt/ovirt-site/source/sla/external-scheduler-samples.html.md

 ## Introduction

-When running or migrating VMs the external scheduler proxy is used to Introduce user written logic in to the selection process of hosts .
+When running or migrating VMs the external scheduler proxy is used to introduce user written logic in to the selection process of hosts .
 The user can effect the selection process In two ways

 *   filtering hosts
 *   scoring hosts